rolfvreijdenberger/izzum-statemachine/README.md

 ```
 composer install
 ```
-you will find the izzum package in ./vendor/rolfvreijdenberger/izzum-statemachine
+You will find the izzum package in ./vendor/rolfvreijdenberger/izzum-statemachine.
+You can also download it directly from github.

 ##Usage: a working example